Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interactions/02_011_scene_1_ethical_dilemma.md

 *Setting: A public forum where both are presenting their views on AI governance and economic policies.
 The atmosphere is charged with tension as they navigate their conflicting ideologies, emphasizing the urgency of their decisions and the potential impact on marginalized communities.
-The stakes are high as they confront the moral implications of their choices, with the audience's attention focused on their debate.*
+The stakes are high as they confront the moral implications of their choices, with the audience's attention focused on their debate.
+The emotional stakes are palpable as both characters grapple with their convictions and the potential consequences of their actions.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."